Staffbase/retrace/README.md

 In the evening, make sure to take a deep breath and recap your day.

+## Installation

+Grab the latest build from our [Releases page](https://github.com/Staffbase/retrace/releases).

 ## Development

 1. Install dependencies `> yarn`